scheb/2fa/Resources/doc/configuration.md

                 auth_form_path: /2fa                   # Path or route name of the two-factor form
                 check_path: /2fa_check                 # Path or route name of the two-factor code check
                 default_target_path: /                 # Where to redirect by default after successful authentication
-                success_handler: acme.custom_success_handler  # Use a custom success handler instead of the default one
-                failure_handler: acme.custom_failure_handler  # Use a custom failure handler instead of the default one
                 always_use_default_target_path: false  # If it should always redirect to default_target_path
                 auth_code_parameter_name: _auth_code   # Name of the parameter for the two-factor authentication code
                 trusted_parameter_name: _trusted       # Name of the parameter for the trusted device option
                 multi_factor: false                    # If ALL active two-factor methods need to be fulfilled (multi-factor authentication)
+                success_handler: acme.custom_success_handler  # Use a custom success handler instead of the default one
+                failure_handler: acme.custom_failure_handler  # Use a custom failure handler instead of the default one

+                # Use a custom authentication required handler instead of the default one
+                # This can be used to modify the default behavior of the bundle, which is always redirecting to the
+                # two-factor authentication form, when two-factor authentication is required.
+                authentication_required_handler: acme.custom_auth_reqired_handler
 ```

 For detailed information on the authentication methods see the individual documentation: